Skip to main content

 WHY DO WE NEED A UNION?

-It is time for workers to drive the decisions that affect our lives, especially in the video game industry.
+Workers deserve a say in the decisions that affect our lives, especially in the video game industry.

-By organizing a union, we will gain the legally protected right to bargain together with our leadership over these issues.
+By organizing a union, we gain the legally protected right to bargain together with our leadership over these issues.
 We also are building collective power that can apply beyond just a contract.

 Without us, our company doesn’t exist.
 The success of the entire company depends on us, and that gives us a lot of leverage.
 That’s why unionized workers have generally better working conditions than non-unionized workers.